Number of New York City Construction Injuries Rising Quickly

 - Fines and enforcement — Under the new law, fines for building code violations are higher, with the charge for some major violations doubled.

 No matter what measures are taken, construction hazards will exist and injuries will occur.
 To collect the reimbursement you deserve to cover doctors’ bills, lost wages and other expenses, it’s important to retain an attorney who has detailed knowledge of construction sites and the rules that govern them.

-Barasch & McGarry is a New York law firm with considerable experience securing payment for construction workers in personal injury litigation and workers’ compensation claims.
+Barasch McGarry Salzman & Penson is a New York law firm with considerable experience securing payment for construction workers in personal injury litigation and workers’ compensation claims.
 If you, or someone you love, has been hurt on a building, repair or demolition project, please call 888.746.8212 or contact us online to schedule a free initial consultation.